jcreinhold/intensity-normalization/README.md

 We use this package to explore the impact of intensity normalization on a synthesis task (pre-print available [here](https://arxiv.org/abs/1812.04652)).

-** Note that while this release was carefully inspected, there may be bugs.
-Please submit an issue if you encounter a problem. **
+*Note that while this release was carefully inspected, there may be bugs.
+Please submit an issue if you encounter a problem.*

 This package was developed by [Jacob Reinhold](https://jcreinhold.github.io) and the other students and researchers of the [Image Analysis and Communication Lab (IACL)](http://iacl.ece.jhu.edu/index.php/Main_Page).

-[Link to main Gitlab Repository](https://gitlab.com/jcreinhold/intensity-normalization) (The Github repo is a mirror of this Gitlab repo.)

 Requirements
 ------------